Computing HF^ by factoring mapping classes: Bimodules for arc-slides

 \subsection{Over-slides}

 We now turn to bimodules for over-slides.
 The appropriate notion of near-chords in this case is given in Definition~\ref{def:OverNearChord}.
-The first $6$ types correspond to the types of near-chords for under-slides (except that one of the kinds of (\ref{typeU:XX}) chords has no analogue for over-slides).
-There are two kinds of near-chords for over-slides which have no under-slide analogues, types (O-\ref{typeO:dC1C2}) and (O-\ref{typeO:Disconnected}).
+The first $6$ types correspond to the types of near-chords for under-slides (except that one of the kinds of (\ref{typeU:XX}) near-chords has no analogue for over-slides).
+There are two kinds of near-chords for over-slides which have no under-slide analogues, types (\ref{typeO:dC1C2}) and (\ref{typeO:Disconnected}).